BuoyantIO/gateway-api-workshop/README.md

 kubectl apply -f k8s/04-abtest/smiley-ab.yaml
 ```

-The Faces GUI allows us to switch the user we're logged in as by editing the
+The Faces GUI allows us to switch the user we're "logged in" as by editing the
-username above the cell grid (if "logged in" isn't too strong when there's no
+username above the cell grid.
-authentication whatsoever!) .
 We can best see the effect of the A/B test by
 using two browsers for this, one logged in as `heart` and one logged in as
 anything else (or not logged in at all).
 Since the GUI sends the logged-in
 username as the value of the `X-Faces-User` header, the `heart` browser should